skyprolk/Audio-DFK/README.md

 # 🚀 BARK INFINITY 🎶 🌈✨🚀 Updates Might be Here...

+⚡⚡⚡ Trying to iron out installation issues, immediateback is appreciated, I am here and in Bark Discord ⚡⚡⚡

 # 🌠 The Past: 🌠

 Bark Infinity started as a humble 💻 command line wrapper, a CLI 💬.
 Built from simple keyword commands, it was a proof of concept 🧪, a glimmer of potential 💡.